Carsten Höller & his work

 Accessed only through its corkscrew staircase, located on the opposite side of the slide, visitors can descend at 15 miles per hour.

 This installation was meant to help the Aventura Mall increase the number of visitors and help it ride through the challenging retail industry.
 This is also the second-largest mall in the United States.

-Aventura Mall slide is one of Höller’s few installations that are not around and or in a museum.
+Aventura Mall slide is one of Höller’s few installations that are not around or in a museum.

 I like artworks that are not necessarily only an artwork.
 I like the idea of putting work into the context that is not a museum.

 According to Höller, the slide took two years from idea to completion.
-He collaborated with a team of engineers to design and build it in line with the US safety regulations.
+He collaborated with a team of engineers to design and build it according to US safety regulations.

 Isomeric Slides, 2015, Hayward Gallery, Southbank Centre, London